syjaka/Cloud-Architectures---AWS---ICI010AS3AE-3001---notes/module_3_Security.md

 -   Design principles
-1. Implement a strong identity foundation. - eg. least priviledge, centralized id management.
+1. Implement a strong identity foundation. - The principle of least privilege is a key factor Also centralized id management etc...
 >  > - Grant only the permissions that are required to perform a task.
 >  > - Start with a minimum set of permissions.
 >  > - Grant additional permissions as necessary.